scirpt

 • 16: This is the diameter of the wheel the tire is designed to fit, in inches.

-2. Tread Pattern and Traction
+2. Tread pattern and traction

 The tread pattern of a tire plays a significant role in its performance.
 Tread patterns are designed to provide specific benefits, such as improved traction, handling and water evacuation.
 When selecting new tires, consider the type of weather and terrain you encounter regularly.